akshatV21/nestjs-jobs-app/README.md

 The application uses MongoDB as the database and Redis for caching.
 It also utilizes RabbitMQ as the message broker for inter-service communication.

+# Features

+- **JWT Authentication**: Jsonwebtokens are used for user authentication, ensuring secure access to protected routes.
+- **Authorization**: All types of requests (HTTP, TCP, websockets) are authorized to ensure only authenticated users can access the services.
+- **Job Postings**: Companies can post multiple job postings, providing detailed information about the job requirements and description.
+- **Job Applications**: Users can apply to multiple job postings, expressing their interest in the available positions.
+- **Assessments/Assignments**: Companies can assign assessments or assignments to applicants to evaluate their skills and suitability for the job.
+- **Payments**: Payments are handled using Stripe integration, allowing secure and convenient payment processing.
+- **NestJS Workspace**: The project is organized as a NestJS workspace, making it easy to manage and scale the application.
+- **Request and Response Caching**: Redis is used for caching, improving the performance and responsiveness of the application.

 ## Prerequisites

 - Docker and Docker Compose